-The surface of Fern leaf magnified 400 times
+The surface of Fern leaf magnified 400 times to see the self-replicating veins |

 A dedicated team from RMIT university in Melbourne, Australia developed an electrode which can store more solar energy.
 They have done an amazing research to solve the problem of solar energy storage.
 They found this cool stuff from a North American plant named the Western sword fern.
 In this plant, the leaves stores the energy with densely crammed veins.